 Animal Outlook’s (formerly Compassion over Killing) undercover video prompts USDA to shut down CA slaughterhouse & suspend federal purchases from facility.
 In-N-Out Burger, Costco, and McDonald’s also sever ties.

-An undercover video, filmed by a Compassion Over Killing investigator, exposes rampant animal abuse and suffering inside Central Valley Meat Co.
+An undercover video, filmed by an Animal Outlook investigator, exposes rampant animal abuse and suffering inside Central Valley Meat Co.
 (CVM), a slaughterhouse in Hanford, California.
 CVM is a major supplier to the USDA’s National School Lunch Program and other federal food initiatives.

 Like all federally inspected slaughterhouses, CVM is required to comply with federal animal welfare requirements as well as California’s animal protection laws.
-However, COK’s whistleblowing video uncovers acts of cruelty that appear to violate both state and federal laws.
+However, Animal Outlook’s whistleblowing video uncovers acts of cruelty that appear to violate both state and federal laws.

 After viewing the footage, the USDA shut down the facility, citing “egregious inhumane handling and treatment of livestock.”

 In addition to selling meat to the USDA, CVM also supplies major companies, including In-N-Out Burger, a California-based burger chain.
 In response to this investigation, however, In-N-Out Burger immediately severed ties with CVM.

 Animal Outlook has learned that McDonald’s and Costco have also severed supply ties with this facility.

 Most of the animals slaughtered by CVM are “spent” dairy cows who are no longer economically viable as milk-producers to the dairy industry.
 It’s shameful – and illegal – that these cows, many of whom are sick or injured, are forced to endure such blatant abuses at the hands of the meat industry.
 And it’s alarming that this was happening in a USDA-inspected facility with meat from this facility being fed to our nation’s children.